Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Local well-posedness

 The aim of this section is to prove Theorem \ref{th1}.
-To this end, we would like to first prove the second part Theorem \ref{th1}(2), the proof of the existence and uniqueness of local strong solutions is long, which will be achieved in next several sections by using suitable approximate scheme.
+To this end, we would like to first prove the second part Theorem \ref{th1}(2), the proof of the existence and uniqueness of local strong solutions is long, which will be achieved in next sections by applying approximate scheme.